 The Gottman’s have several interventions based on decades of research.
 Three stick out in particular, and the Gottman’s agree they are among their favorite three and critical parts of the Gottman method of couples therapy.
 All of these interventions are designed to reduce conflict and improve communication.
 Wanting to improve communication is by far the number one reason couples come to see us (at least on the surface, that appears to be the issue, but there are often deeper causes).
 You can also read about five common communication problems.
+We also offer Gottman Interventions available for self-help.
 The following are three critical interventions.

 Gentle Start Up